David Justice: Cleveland Indians

-Before the 1997 season, the Braves traded Justice along with outfielder Marquis Grissom to the Cleveland Indians for outfielder Kenny Lofton and relief pitcher Alan Embree.
-He hit .329 with a .418 OBP and .596 slugging average in 1997, with 33 home runs, while making another World Series appearance.
-He posted solid numbers in 1998 and 1999 with the Cleveland Indians.
-In 2000, he hit a combined .286 with a .377 OBP and .584 slugging average, and slugged 41 home runs with 118 RBIs.
+Just before the start of the 1997 season, the Braves traded Justice along with outfielder Marquis Grissom to the Cleveland Indians for outfielder Kenny Lofton and relief pitcher Alan Embree.
+He hit .329 with a .418 OBP and .596 slugging percentage in 1997, with 33 home runs, while making another World Series appearance.
+In 1998, he had 21 home runs, 88 RBIs, and a .476 slugging percentage, numbers he repeated exactly in 1999, though in 13 fewer games played.
+In 2000, he already had 21 home runs by June 29.

 New York Yankees

-On June 28, 2000, Yankees General Manager Brian Cashman finalized a trade with Indians General Manager John Hart, sending Jake Westbrook, Zach Day, and Ricky Ledée to Cleveland in exchange for Justice.
-Justice won the League Championship Series Most Valuable Player Award for the 2000 American League Championship Series en route to his second world series championship.
+On June 29, 2000, the Indians traded Justice to the New York Yankees for outfielder Ricky Ledée and two players to be named, who turned out to be pitchers Jake Westbrook and Zach Day.
+Justice won the League Championship Series Most Valuable Player Award for the 2000 American League Championship Series en route to his second World Series championship.
 Between the Indians and Yankees, Justice hit a career-high 41 home runs in 2000.
-As a result of a persistent groin injury, Justice saw his production slide considerably in 2001.
+His production slid considerably in 2001, when a groin injury put him on the disabled list twice.

 Oakland Athletics

-The Yankees traded Justice to the New York Mets on December 7, 2001 for third baseman Robin Ventura.
-Mets GM Steve Phillips then sent him to the Oakland Athletics on December 14 in exchange for pitchers Mark Guthrie and Tyler Yates.
-He played a final season on an Oakland team which reached the playoffs in 2002 and was named the American League Player of the Week for the first week of the season.
-His addition to Oakland was referred to as an 'experiment' by A's assistant GM Paul DePodesta.
-The experiment was to evaluate whether hitters retained their ability to get on base as they got older (kept their batter's eye).
-His .376 OBP and BB/K ratio of greater than 1:1 seemed to prove that correct.
+The Yankees traded Justice to the New York Mets on December 7, 2001, for third baseman Robin Ventura.
+A week later, the Mets dealt him to the Oakland Athletics in exchange for pitchers Mark Guthrie and Tyler Yates.
+Justice was named the American League Player of the Week for the first week of the 2002 season, and was part of the Athletics' 20-game winning streak that year.
+After hitting 11 home runs with a .266 average and .785 On-base plus slugging at age 36, Justice announced his retirement on Dan Patrick's radio show the following February, citing "a diminished desire to play".

 Career totals

 Justice finished his career with a .279 batting average, with a .378 OBP and .500 slugging percentage, 929 runs, 1,571 hits, 280 doubles, 24 triples, 305 home runs, 903 walks and 1,017 RBIs in 1,610 games.
-From 1991 to his last season in 2002, Justice's teams made the postseason every year (with the exception of the strike-shortened 1994 season).
-Of those times, he made the World Series seven times, winning twice.
+From 1991 to his last season in 2002, Justice's teams made the postseason every year (with the exception of the strike-shortened 1994 season), and reached the World Series six times, winning twice.
 He is in the top ten in a number of career postseason categories, such as at-bats, games played, hits, doubles and runs scored.